isomerpages/csa-csro-licensing/_how-to/Apply for Licence.md

 To be eligible for a licence, applicant is required to
 <br> 1.
 Be fit and proper; and<br> 2.
 With effect from 16 March 2026, hold an active Cyber Trust Mark (“CTM”) Promoter (Tier 3) or equivalent certification.<br>
 <font size="4.5"><b>Note:</b>
-<li>A grace period until 31 December 2026 will be given for licensees to obtain the required CTM Promoter (Tier 3) certification.
-Licensees are encouraged to begin certification processes early to avoid bottlenecks.</li></font>
+<li>A grace period until 31 December 2026 will be given for licensees to obtain the required CTM Promoter (Tier 3) certification.</li></font>

 #### Fit and Proper Criteria